werewolfbarmitzvah/sample_autocomplete/README.md

 - Navigation from a search page to the results page
 - If I enter an invalid word, does the app alert me to a possible alternative search?

+A few performance type tests could be:
+- Latency of returned response from the server to the client
+- How does the system handle the load of many requests in a distributed environment?
+- How does the system handle the unexpected outage?
+If a service goes down, does the system handle that by bringing another one up?

 For this project I will be writing a pseudocode example test for an end-to-end service side test that makes a request via the gateway API and verifies a result.
 The only component not involved is a UI.
+Since there is not real system (there are no unit tests or component tests), this would provide a nice "bang for you buck" in a situation where those are still in progress (i.e. mocking components are being worked on)

 ***Tools***: